Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 If the MAA service instance is running in a region where the service runs in an SGX enclave, then the certificate issued by the server can be verified using the [oe_verify_attestation_certificate API](https://openenclave.github.io/openenclave/api/enclave_8h_a3b75c5638360adca181a0d945b45ad86.html).

-The [`AttestationResponse`][attestation_response] object contains two main attributes: `token` and `value`.
-The `token` attribute contains the complete token returned by the attestation service, the `value` attribute contains the body of the JSON Web Token response.

 ### Policy Management

 Each attestation service instance has a policy applied to it which defines additional criteria which the customer has defined.